cmlang/cml-compiler/README.md

 of the CML language and compiler.
 You may also get a new minor version, or a patch.

+### Specific Major Version

-- If you'd like to pin your environment to a specific major version:
+If you'd like to pin your environment to a specific major version:

 ```
 $ brew install cml-compiler@MAJOR